-monthly update, the firm already incurs the physical costs of publishing and distributing such a price sheet to all its customers-the sort of lump sum costs of price adjustment generally captured by menu costs.
+As discussed in section III, the firm changes its list prices only once a year, during the pricing season, which ends with the publication of the new list prices.
+The firm follows the once-a-year price adjustment policy despite ample opportunities to change prices at other times during the year.
+For example, in addition to the annual price list, the firm also publishes monthly supplemental price lists.
+The firm uses these to introduce new products or to correct errors.
+In publishing the monthly update, the firm already incurs the physical costs of publishing and distributing such a price sheet to all its customers-the sort of lump sum costs of price adjustment generally included in menu costs.
 Yet, it never changes any prices when distributing these monthly updates.
-Thus, the firm each month has an opportunity to adjust its prices at zero marginal menu cost as the monthly supplemental price lists are printed and mailed anyway.
-The firm, nevertheless, never chose to do that.
-Given that it would clearly be rational for the firm to adjust prices, at the very least in response to major changes in cost or demand that occur throughout the year, the evidence clearly suggests that the managerial and customer costs of changing prices, rather than physical menu costs, are likely to be the key factors in preventing these mid-year price adjustments.
+Thus, the firm each month has an opportunity to adjust its prices at zero marginal menu cost, as the monthly supplemental price lists are printed and mailed anyway.
+The firm never chose to do that.
+Given that it would clearly be rational for the firm to adjust prices, at the very least in response to major changes in cost or demand that occur throughout the year, the evidence clearly suggests that the managerial and customer costs of changing prices, rather than physical menu costs, are likely to be the key factors in preventing such mid-year price adjustments.